CZ-NIC/fred-docs/Features/General/InvoicingBanking.rst

 ..
 Note::

-   Work with the accounting subsystem may be tricky because it is tightly tied to the context of the financial and commercial laws of the Czech Republic (esp. the :term:`VAT` handling and invoice essentials).
+   Work with the billing subsystem may be tricky because it is tightly tied to the context of the financial and commercial laws of the Czech Republic (esp. the :term:`VAT` handling and invoice essentials).

    Therefore it may not be fully (or at all) suitable for your environment.

-.. todo:: update with the postpaid model (negative credit)
+More about :doc:`billing in FRED </Concepts/Billing>`.

+There is also a new concept of billing being developed, see :doc:`/Concepts/PAIN`.